Our Favorite Family Movies

 Family movie night is a great tradition to have!
 Pull out the blankets, pop some popcorn and settle in for an evening of entertainment and fun!
 With so many movie options out there it can be hard to know which films are appropriate for families – especially with small children.
 There are some real duds out there including films that appear to be family-friendly and aren’t!
-Well, look no further!
-Together with suggestions from our readers, ideas from the Diva team and a little research, we have put together a collection of 101 family-friendly films that you can use for your next family movie night!
+Well, look no further – we’ve collected 101 Family Friendly movies that everyone is sure to love!
+Together with suggestions from our readers, ideas from the Diva team and a little research, we have put together a collection of family movie night ideas that you can use for your next family movie night!

 NOTE: Before you dive into this jam-packed list of fabulous films, remember that these films are a collection of suggestions and research.
 Ultimately, however, it is up to you to determine which movies you feel comfortable watching with your family.
 With 101 ideas – you are bound to find several films that fit your family best!